Copying History Stack to Other Images

 How can I completely apply zero settings, or mostly not the sharpening and base curve, because orientation doesn't really matter much, to all the RAW's?

 Also why are those default settings applied?
 Is there a way to disable that every time I import a RAW (DNG)?

-#1 Updated by Joe Giampaoli almost 4 years ago
+#1 Updated by Joe Giampaoli over 4 years ago

 OK, I think I found a work around, I can open one RAW just turn off sharpening and base curve (which are the ones I really don't want) but leave rotation on then exit to lighttable and copy those settings it will do it.
 I just found out by trying to paste the settings to a single image and I got an error message saying "can't copy history out of unaltered image" so that got me thinking....

 Still, I would like to know if there's a way to disable those settings upon importing...